yoongagagaga/exercise/README.md

-# exercise
-let's fluent coding with Java by solving exercises at Baekjoon and programmers school
+# let's fluent coding with Java by solving exercises at Baekjoon and programmers school